Skip to content

 Other relevant actions

 Deadwood is found throughout Devon and is valuable at any scale.
-However, some habitats support particularly rich deadwood communities and would benefit from the actions listed in the following pages:
+However, some habitats support particularly rich deadwood communities and would benefit from the actions listed on the following pages:

 3. Inspiration